araobp/signalling-server/README.md

 [Unity Furioos](https://unity.com/products/unity-furioos) is the solution for achieving that purpose, but I start learning how it works before using such a platform service.

+## Modifications I have made for smartphones

+- Four buttons: Y, A, X, B buttons
+- One camera rather than two cameras: use a combination of Unity's Render Texture and RawImage to support multiple cameras on the Unity side

 ## Running the signalling server for Unity Render Streaming

 I run the server on my RaspberryPi 3.